DO-Ui/bombparty-bot/README.md

 Press "F6" and a small window should show up with the correct X and Y positions

-To close the program once you are done simply press the "backtick" key which looks like ``` ` ```
+To close the program once you are done simply press the "backtick" key which looks like ``` ` ``` It should be to the left of your ```1``` key

-Make sure that the wordlist.txt is in the same folder as the bombparty-bot.py file
+2. Make sure that the wordlist.txt is in the same folder as the bombparty-bot.py file